username123115/ctfWriteups/picoCTFAllRev/2022/wizardLike/README.md

 }
 ```

-What I did was patch two instructions using radare2 so that it would compare against something else so that the player wouldn't be stopped by the walls or blank spaces.
+What I did was patch the two compare instructions using radare2 so that it would compare against something else so that the player wouldn't be stopped by the walls or blank spaces.

 ```
     004021f4 3c 23           CMP        AL,0x23